Skip to main content

 To achieve maximum efficacy, we recommend enhancing your preferred base litter with a high-surface-area activated carbon additive.
 This approach utilizes molecular adsorption to trap odor compounds that traditional litters only partially absorb.

-Can I switch my cat from crystal cat litter to clay cat litter?
+Can I mix crystal cat litter with clay cat litter?